-- 17. Allow all three plates to sit right side up for at least five minutes, or until the liquid soaks into the plate. - 18.
-Use the provided tape to tape all three plates together, and label the tape with your group number and class period.

-- 19. Place the plates in the 37°C incubator upside down to prevent condensation from dripping onto the gels. - 20.
+- 17. Allow all three plates to sit right side up for five minutes. - 18.
+Use the provided tape to tape all three plates together, and label the tape with your group number and class period. - 19.
+Place the plates in the 37°C incubator upside down to prevent condensation from dripping onto the gels. - 20.
 Place all microfuge tubes, pipette tips, and cell spreaders in the biohazard bag. - 21.
-Incubate the plates for 24-36 hours at 37°C. If no incubator is available, the plates may be stored at room temperature for up to 48 hours. - 22.
+Incubate the plates for 24-36 hours at 37°C. - 22.
 Examine the plates.
 In your notebook, record the amount of growth on each half. - 23.
 Discard the Petri plates in the biohazard bag when directed to do so.

-CHAPTER 5A QUESTIONS
+CHAPTER 5B QUESTIONS

-- 1. Look at the results of your transformation.
+- List in words or indicate in a drawing the important features of a plasmid vector that are required to clone a gene.
+Explain the purpose of each feature. - 2.
+When selecting a restriction enzyme for cloning, what important considerations must be taken into account? - 3.
+Using your understanding of evolution, why would bacteria retain a gene that gives them resistance to antibiotics?
+How is the existence of bacteria with antibiotic resistance affecting medicine today? - 4.
+Look at the results of your transformation.
 Do your actual results match your predicted results?
-If not, what differences do you see, and what are some explanations for these differences? - 2.
-How many red colonies were present on your LB/amp/ara plate? - 3.
-Why did the red colonies appear only on the LB/amp/ara plate and not the LB/amp plate? - 4.
+If not, what differences do you see, and what are some explanations for these differences? - 5.
+Why did the red colonies appear only on the LB/amp/ara plate and not the LB/amp plate? - 6.
 Recombinant plasmids are engineered so that they can replicate in the cell independently of the chromosome replication.
-Why is it important to have multiple copies of a recombinant plasmid within a cell? - 5.
+Why is it important to have multiple copies of a recombinant plasmid within a cell? - 7.
 How is the information encoded in the rfp gene expressed as a trait?
-Be sure to use what you have previously learned about gene expression and the relationship between DNA, RNA, protein, and traits. - 6.
+Be sure to use what you have previously learned about gene expression and the relationship between DNA, RNA, protein, and traits. - 8.
 Why is it possible for bacteria to make a human protein, such as insulin, or a sea anemone protein, such as RFP?